kristashia/pizza-order-app/README.md

 # pizza-order-app
 A responsive pizza ordering web application built with Node.js, Bootstrap, and JSON for data management.
-Users can customize their pizza, select toppings and size, and place an order—all through a sleek, interactive UI.
+Users can customize their pizza, select toppings and size, and place an order.
+All through a sleek, interactive UI.